econoalchemist/Passport-Batch2/02-Comparisons.md

 </p>

 ## Batteries
-Passport Batch 2 features a rechargable and removable lithium ion battery with a 1,200 mAh rating.
+Passport Batch 2 features a rechargeable and removable lithium ion battery with a 1,200 mAh rating.
 The Passport Founders Edition features two AAA batteries.
 The lithium ion battery has a much greater battery life.
 Both Passports feature a removable magnetic back piece to quickly access the batteries.

 <p align="center">
   <img src="assets/compare_05.jpg">